GILT-Forum/TM-Mgmt-Best-Practices/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments